 I guess I was expecting to come to Haiti and see a bottomless pit of need.
 Neglected children.
 Despair.

 This is where I mentally roll my eyes at myself.
 Besides filthy and exhausted, I sit here on day three, a number of things:

 Impressed.
 Rachel Danache is running a tight ship, folks.
-Not only has she carefully and efficiently managed every dollar of support that has come to “her babies,” to ensure the children benefit to the utmost, while simultaneously advocating for them legally, she also has created an atmosphere within Rivers of Hope of love and joy and —get this—order.
+Not only has she carefully and efficiently managed every dollar of support that has come to “her babies,” to ensure the children benefit to the utmost, while simultaneously advocating for them legally, she also has created an atmosphere within the house is of love and joy and —get this—order.
 Those children know what is expected of them, whether it’s prayer time (I may have passed out from cuteness overload at this point), eating time, or time for naps (I couldn’t even get my one toddler to nap!).
 More than anything they know they are loved.
 Loved by Rachel.
 Loved by their nannies.
 Loved by their sponsors.
 And, above all, loved by their Lord.

 Inspired.
 I can make a difference for these kids.
 I am making a difference for these kids.
 And I’m what you’d call a “realist.”
 Too often I have to see things to believe them, and I’m telling you, I’m a believer.

 On Sunday, we went to the orphanage, and I was so nervous.
 Would they like me?
 Would I scare them?
 We entered the gates, and nearly two dozen children paused in their running and playing to check out the white people.
 I crouched down in front of a little boy and tried desperately to remember how to say, “my name is Jillian” in creole.
 I was certainly not making the impression that I’d hoped to.
 Then I looked up to see my daughters snatching up toddlers into warm embraces.
 The kids immediately snuggled in, wrapping themselves around their new friends, eagerly accepting the affection without question.
 I can do that!